 1. Planning your aerodrome operation 3

 2. Aerodrome procedures 4

-3. Communication 9
+3. Communications 9

-1 Aerodrome markings 15
+4. Aerodrome markings, signs and lights 15

 Local runway safety teams

 One of the main global initiatives to improve runway safety is the implementation of Local Runway Safety Teams (LRST) at towered locations.
 The LRST consists of local representatives addressing local runway safety issues.
 At some airports, the LRST function is embedded in another aerodrome meeting, such as the Aerodrome Users Group or Airside Safety Committee.